En-Be/We-Touch/APPROACH.md

 **Done**
 - I think it is working but I haven't taken a break for ages and I've fried my brain
+- Just tested it and found out that the static methods I used are editor only, and can't be compiled for use in an app.
+Bugger.

 ---